 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Physicist tend to value Recognition, Working Conditions, and Independence.
+Compared to most people, those working as a Physicist tend to value Recognition, Working Conditions, and Achievement.

 Most importantly, Physicists very strongly value Recognition.
 Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

 Second, Physicists very strongly value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

 Lastly, Physicists very strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.